WeiChienHsu/Java_Practice/141_LinkedList_Cycle/README.md

 ```
 Let us take 2 pointers namely slow Pointer and fast Pointer to traverse a Singly Linked List at different speeds.
 A slow Pointer moves one step forward while fast Pointer moves 2 steps forward
 ```
+- When slow meet fast means it will have a circle

 ```java
 public class Solution {